Emmanuell89/Jfrog/README.md

 it also reminded me that i really enjoy the logic and problem solving that writing code brings, so thank you for this exciting opportunity and i hope we will be a match :)

-As far as the desicsion that i've made, im not sure as how to expand on them since i just wrote what i know..and due to my experince level im probably not aware of other more efficent ways ways to write this. if i got stuck beyond the documantation sources or forgot the syntax of something i Googled until i found something that provided me with a good guidance or example which i could  somehow apply on my own code, nothing was copied blindly.
+As far as the desicsion that i've made, im not sure as how to expand on them since i just wrote what i know..and due to my experince level im probably not aware of other more efficent ways ways to write this. if i got stuck beyond the documantation sources or forgot the syntax of something i Googled until i found something that provided me with a good guidance or example which i could  somehow apply on my own code such as https://www.digitalocean.com/community/tutorials/how-to-get-started-with-the-requests-library-in-python.

 Sources i used were -